-The five member board is made up of Mr. Grey R. Godshall, Mr. David B. Fazio, Mr. Robert H. Nice, Mr. Curtis N. Kratz, and Dr. Charles Amuso.
+The five-member Board is made up of Mr. Grey R. Godshall, Mr. David B. Fazio, Mr. Robert H. Nice, Mr. Curtis N. Kratz, and Dr. Charles Amuso.

-Yes Township meetings are open to the public.
-Check out the community calendar on the left-hand side of the homepage to view the scheduled meetings.
+Yes.
+Township meetings are open to the public.
+Check out the Community Calendar on the left-hand side of the Homepage to view the scheduled meetings.

 Call as soon as you know about it.
 If you hear the loud bang at 2 o'clock in the morning, call us immediately!
 Our officers are on patrol twenty-four hours a day.
 It is possible that your quick notification will help us to identify the persons who caused the damage within a few minutes of it happening.
 If you wait until morning, the persons who are responsible may be long gone.

 Door-to-door solicitation is regulated in Franconia Township.
-Ask the person if they have a permit from the township to do this.
-All solicitors are required to procure a permit from the police department with the police chief's signature on the card.
-If they cannot provide a card upon your request, please contact the police department.
+Ask the person if they have a permit from the Township to do this.
+All solicitors are required to procure a permit from the Police Department with the Police Chief's signature on the card.
+If they cannot provide a card upon your request, please contact the Police Department.
 The ordinance does allow non-profit organizations, such as Girl Scout cookie sales, to be conducted without a permit.

 The State Dog Law prohibits any dog from being allowed to run at large.
-All dogs must be on a leash and in control of their owner when off their property.
+All dogs must be on a leash and under control of their owner when off their property.
 Dogs are not required to be on a leash when on their owner's property.
 A Franconia Township Police Officer will take stray dogs into custody when you notify us about a problem.